sekocha/pypolymlp/docs/experimental/calc_sscha.md

 fc2 = sscha.force_constants
 ```

-### Generation of random structures from SSCHA force constants
+## Random Structure Generation from Converged Effective Force Constants Using the Python API

-Random stuctures can be sampled from a converged force constants as follows.
+Random structures can be sampled using the Python API.
-The energy and force values of these random structures are also evaluated using a given polynomial MLP.
+An example of how to generate structures from the converged force constants is shown below.

 ```python
 from pypolymlp.api.pypolymlp_sscha_post import PypolymlpSSCHAPost